ricardocosta21/dot-net-test/README.md

 npm i && npm start
 ```

 ## Compromises

 Due to the 1 hour time constraint, a few compromises were made such as:

 - Entity Framework Core InMemory database was used, to keep data access trivial;

-- Error handling, data validation and data integrity were neglected;
+- Error handling, data validation and logging were neglected;

 - API versioning was not implemented due to the project simplicity;

 - Unit testing around controllers inputs and responses.

 ## Improvements

 - Setup Swagger to keep the API design under the OpenAPI best practices and make it easier for back-end implementation and client-side consumption.
 This includes:

     - Authentication and authorization to verify user identity and if he has access to perform a specific function;
-    - Logging, for teams to know what the API exposes without having to dive into code files;
-    - Versioning;
+    - Versioning to ensure backward compatibility of the service while adding new features or updating existing functionalities;

 - Unit and integration tests to keep the application working as expected and avoid production nightmares.